 What's Inside The d- and f-Block Elements Class 12 Chemistry Exemplar PDF

-The Exemplar runs about 14 pages and packs the 58 problems into six sections.
-The topic map below tells you where each sub-topic is concentrated, so you can target your weakest area without scanning the whole chapter.
+The Exemplar runs about 14 pages with 58 problems.
+The topic map below shows where each sub-topic sits, so you can target your weakest area fast.

 | Sub-Topic Concentration | Where in the Exemplar |